Skip to main content Link Search Menu Expand Document (external link)

 • Discuss FSM Limitations:

-• Recognize the limitations of FSMs in computing tasks that require arbitrarily many states.
+• Evaluate the limitations of FSMs in computing tasks that require arbitrarily many states.

 The aim of these learning objectives is to master the fundamentals of finite state machines (FSMs), distinguishing between Moore and Mealy types, and to apply this knowledge in building, analyzing, and optimizing FSMs for various digital applications, while also preparing for advanced computational models like Turing machines.